BrooklynWelsh/img-to-ascii/README.md

 ## How to Use

-This repo comes with a pnpm-lock.yaml file, so if you don't have `pnpm` installed follow the installtion instructions for your system [here](https://pnpm.io/installation)
+This repo comes with a pnpm-lock.yaml file, so if you don't have `pnpm` installed follow the installation instructions for your system [here](https://pnpm.io/installation)

 Then:
 - `pnpm ci`